 It comes as no surprise that the mature works of Cézanne and Bresson display a strong sense of order since this is a direct consequence of their common goals of trying to convey their own unique sensations in a direct way.
 Much of the order for both artists comes from the similar “brushstrokes” noted above.
-Two other key factors contributing to an overriding sense of order is the simplicity and balanced unity both artists achieve, order Lovastatin over the counter.
+Two other key factors contributing to an overriding sense of order is the simplicity and balanced unity both artists achieve.

 Much of Cézanne’s order comes from the simplicity of his paintings, particularly by his focus on essential forms while not taking the object to abstraction.
-This can be seen for instance in the portrait of Madame Cézanne c.1883-7, on which Gombrich comments: “His wonderful portrait of his wife shows how greatly Cézanne’s concentration on simple, buying Lovastatin online over the counter, clear-cut forms contributes to the impression of poise and tranquility.”
+This can be seen for instance in the portrait of Madame Cézanne c.1883-7, on which Gombrich comments: “His wonderful portrait of his wife shows how greatly Cézanne’s concentration on simple, clear-cut forms contributes to the impression of poise and tranquility.”
 (42)

 Bresson achieved a similar sensation by focusing on essential forms.
 “See your films as a combination of lines and of volumes in movement apart from what it represents and signifies.”
 (43) This sounds very much like Cézanne’s comment to Bernard to